aktos-io/lxc-to-the-future/README.md

 When your new system booted, check out if everything is OK.

-> If something went wrong in this step, **simply reboot**, all changes will be - kind of - reverted.
+> If something went wrong in this step, **simply reboot**, all changes will be discarded.

 If everything is OK, you can make it permanent: